CfSOtago/GREENGridData/docs/README.md

       - simple line charts of mean power per month per year for each circuit monitored for each household.
 These are a useful check;
       - tile plots (heat maps/carpet plots) of the number of observations per hour per day.
 Also a useful check...

+Terms of Use:

+This is _not_ open access data.
+It is, however, licensed under the minimally restrictive:

+ * Safeguarded data: licenced under the [UK Data Archive End User Licence conditions](http://reshare.ukdataservice.ac.uk/legal/#Safeguarded)

+In using the data you (will) agree to these T&Cs.

 Documentation:

  * [Research data overview](overviewReport_v1.0.html) report;